Fairbanks adds equal rights protections for LGBTQ residents

 #ReadLocal

+Anchorage, Alaska's largest city, also has protections for LGBTQ residents.
+The Alaska Municipal League did not have a count on how many other Alaska cities might have similar protections.

-The topic was contentious.
-Members of the public began signing up to comment at 10:30 a.m. for the evening meeting.
+The topic in Fairbanks was contentious.
+Members of the public began signing up to comment at 10:30 a.m. for the Monday evening meeting.

 The council chambers filled to capacity of 103 people, and others listened by live stream from hallways on both floors of City Hall.
 Three extra officers from the Fairbanks Police Department were on hand for crowd control.